 Food is a way that I bring a bit of myself and what I love into the work I do.
 Food is not only good to eat, it’s good to talk – it can really be a special ingredient to add to a conversation.
-The food we eat everyday might be ordinary, but the memories that come with it are extraordinary – they always involve people and relationships.
+The food we eat everyday might be ordinary but the memories that come with it are extraordinary – they always involve people and relationships.
 Food is about feeling.
 If you take breakfast, lunch and dinner, that’s at least three times a day when you feel something.
 Being hungry is a good reminder that we’re human, and we have needs – needs that range from physical to emotional.
 We need food and we need other humans – they are two universals.
 Food is one of the ways that we can experience joy and connection in life, whether it’s through cooking it or eating it around a table with those that we love.
 Food always tells a story.
 And therapy is about telling your story.

 I’m too dependent, there must be something wrong with me?

 Dependent is how we come into the world.
 A person is dependent on someone else to meet their needs from the moment they are born.
 Humans haven’t evolved to operate independently.
 So from day one, dependency is not a choice or a preference – it’s a fact.
 So there is nothing wrong with you.
 It’s only because we are dependent on those who take care of us that we survive.
 The main way this shows in babies is their need to be fed – they can’t physically do this for themselves.
 So food is mixed into relationships from the moment we are born.
-But this need to be fed, turns into something more emotional as we grow up.
-We all need close others in our lives that are dependable.
-But based on our early experiences, as well as what happens to us later, how much we depend on others will vary.
+But this need to be fed turns into something more emotional as we grow up.
+We all need close others in our lives that are dependable, nurturing and supportive.
+Based on our early experiences, as well as what happens to us later, how much we depend on others will vary.
 And that is perfectly fine.
-What is important is to know yourself well enough to know what your dependency needs are, and to communicate that effectively to the other person – especially in a romantic relationship.
-Dependency is a way of saying ‘I need something’, and it’s simply more socially acceptable to downplay our needs and vulnerabilities and to keep calm and carry on.
+What is important is to know yourself well enough to know what your dependency needs are and to communicate that effectively to the other person – especially in a romantic relationship.
+Dependency is a way of saying ‘I need something’ but it’s simply more socially acceptable to downplay our needs and vulnerabilities and to keep calm and carry on.
 And often, we label our needs as ‘good’ or ‘bad’ or with ‘should’ and ‘shouldn’ts’.
 But that isn’t the recipe for a relationship that feels secure and fulfilling.
 Your needs are your needs – and you will be needy if you don’t have the right people in your life to meet these.
 And the irony is, when you express your needs clearly, you actually don’t sound needy – you sound confident, assertive and like you know yourself.
 And those are great ingredients for any relationship.